LovelyZeeiam/CraftGame/README.md

 > gradlew.bat run

 There you go!
-Now the native library only support x64 [I would rather not say that I was lazy to download x32 dll AwA]

 * Linux && MacOS

-I have no computer running Linux or MacOS so ...
+I have no computer running Linux or MacOS but I'm convinced it be able to start.

 # Have fun!